mohammad-samara/data-structures-and-algorithms/Data-Structures/linkedList/readme.md

 - `append()`which adds a new node with the given value to the end of the list
 - `insertBefore()` which add a new node with the given newValue immediately before the first value node.
 - `insertAfter()` which add a new node with the given newValue immediately after the first value node.
+- `kthFromEnd` which takes a number, k, as a parameter.
+Return the node’s value that is k from the end of the linked list.

 ## Approach & Efficiency